meyercm/flub/README.md

 - publishing without subscribers has extremely low overhead; processing is only conducted when subscribers are listening to a channel.
 - Subscriptions support a pattern-matching syntax.
 See below for details.
+- Subscriptions can be made against a remote node running Flub.

 ## Usage